Nico Carrillo

 Nico Carrillo (born 17 October 1998) is a Scottish Muay Thai fighter.
-He is the current WMO Welterweight World Champion and ISKA Muay Thai World 65 kg Champion.
-As of January 2025, he is ranked #2 in the ONE Bantamweight Muay Thai rankings.
+He is signed to ONE Championship, where he is the current ONE Featherweight Muay Thai World Champion.
+Carrilo is the current WMO Welterweight World Champion and ISKA Muay Thai World 65 kg Champion.

-He peaked number 1 in the Muay Thai Combat Press Rankings at Welterweight (147 pounds; -67 kilograms).
+He peaked at number 1 in the Muay Thai Combat Press Rankings at Welterweight (147 pounds; -67 kilograms).

 Biography and career

 Early career

 Carrillo started combat sport training with boxing before discovering Muay Thai at the age of 15 at the Glasgow Thai Boxing Academy.

 Carrillo faced Paul Barbour at a Muay Thai Boxing event on 26 March 2016.
 Carrillo won by unanimous decision.

 On 2 December 2017 Carrillo faced Shane Farqharson at Victory Promotions.
 He won the fight by fourth round knockout with a body shot.
 Carrillo was unable to compete during the year 2018 due to recurring injuries.

 Carrillo was scheduled to face Kenny Hong in Sweden on 31 August 2019 at Lion Fight 59.
 At this occasion Carrillo would decide to pursue a full time fighting career.
 Carrillo won by unanimous decision.

 On 12 February 2021 Carrillo traveled to Dubai for the UAM event where he defeated Muhammadi Jahongir by unanimous decision.

 On 24 July 2021 Carillo faced Mo Abduraham at Combat Fight Series 5 for the ISKA Muay Thai Intercontinental 65 kg title.
 Carrillo won the fight by technical knockout in the fourth round.

 Carrillo faced Jack Kennedy at the Supershowdown 10th Anniversary event in Bolton, England on 24 October 2021 defeating him by first round knockout.

 On 21 December 2021 Carillo faced Dani Molero for the WBC Muay Thai European Welterweight title.
 He won the fight by third round technical knockout on advice of the ringside doctor due the multiple cuts on his opponent's face.